Is Cybersecurity a Good Career?

 How is the cybersecurity job market in 2026?

 Strong but bifurcated.
-Senior practitioners (5+ years) face a hiring market — companies report 40–60% longer time-to-fill for senior roles.
+Senior practitioners (5+ years) face a hiring market — in my experience, senior security roles routinely take materially longer to fill than equivalent software-engineering roles.
 Entry-level (0–2 years) is more competitive than it was in 2021–2022 due to reduced training budgets and AI-driven Tier 1 automation.
 Mid-career (3–5 years) is the sweet spot — strong demand and limited supply.

 What is the cybersecurity skills gap?